 CEII Programs & Implementation

 Since 2018, LA County Grantees are required to submit board-adopted statements, policies, or plans that outline their commitment to diversity, equity, inclusion, and access as part of their applications.

 Building Creative Career Pathways for Youth analyzes opportunities for youth in 70 creative occupations in the creative industries as well as programs designed to help youth access those jobs.

 The Creative Strategist program embeds artists in County departments to work alongside staff in a collaborative process to implement artist-driven solutions to complex civic issues.

 - In November 2015, Los Angeles County Supervisors Hilda Solis and Mark Ridley-Thomas introduced a resolution that was unanimously passed by the Board of Supervisors, directing the LA County Department of Arts and Culture to conduct “a constructive County-wide conversation about ways to improve diversity in cultural organizations” for all County residents.
 The Board specifically directed the Department of Arts and Culture to focus on key target areas:

 - Boards of Directors

-- Artists/Creators (added by the Arts and Culture)
+- Artist/Creators (added by the Department of Arts and Culture)